A review of quantum machine learning and quantum-inspired applied methods to computational fluid dynamics: Quantum Inspired Algorithms

 A similar phenomenon occurs in the study of Quantum Many-Body Systems (QMBS).
 Representing a full quantum state requires specifying all coefficients in the Hilbert-space basis, whose size grows exponentially with the number of particles.
 For example, a system of $N$ two-level particles has a Hilbert space of dimension $2^N$.

-Both CFD and QMBS therefore face exponential or near-exponential growth in computational complexity, and both fields have sought strategies to overcome these obstacles.
-In both cases, the underlying objects of study—fluid fields or quantum states—can be represented as high-dimensional tensors, making tensor-based compression techniques a natural tool.
+Both CFD and QMBS therefore, face exponential or near-exponential growth in computational complexity, and both fields have sought strategies to overcome these obstacles.
+In both cases, the underlying objects of study, fluid fields or quantum states, can be represented as high-dimensional tensors, making tensor-based compression techniques a natural tool.
 One promising approach is the use of Tensor Networks (TNs), which have been remarkably successful in compressing high-dimensional quantum states.
 More recently, TN-based methods have also been adapted to other domains, including CFD~\cite{Pisoni2025, Danis2025, Kornev2023, Holscher2025, Peddinti2024, Kiffer2023, Nikita2025, gourianov_quantum_2022, gourianov2022a} and Machine Learning~\cite{Liu2023, Wang2025, Stoudenmire2017, Newman2004, Rieser2023}.

-Tensor Network (TN) methods have proven to be powerful computational tools, particularly for QMBS that obey an area law for entanglement, where correlations are mostly localized~\cite{Schollwock2011}.
+Tensor Network methods have proven to be powerful computational tools, particularly for QMBS that obey an area law for entanglement, where correlations are mostly localized~\cite{Schollwock2011}.
 The central idea is to represent a high-dimensional quantum state, which would formally require exponentially many coefficients, through a decomposition into a network of lower-order tensors.
 This allows efficient compression of the state, thereby mitigating the curse of dimensionality.
+It is important to emphasize that the TN technique does not necessarily involve quantum computing, although it is possible to load such networks into quantum computers, as shown in Fig. \ref{variational_ansatz}.

 Similar gains have been reported in CFD.
 For example, applying the Finite Element Method (FEM) within a TN formulation to solve the Navier–Stokes equations in complex geometries yields exponential reductions in memory usage and exponential speed-up compared to traditional FEM~\cite{Kornev2023}.
 In turbulence modeling, Nikita et al.~\cite{Nikita2025} achieved memory savings of order $10^6$ and cost reductions of order $10^3$ using a TN-based Finite Difference Method (FDM) to solve a $5{+}1$-dimensional partial differential equation (PDF) of a chemically reactive turbulent flow.
 Likewise, Danis et al.~\cite{Danis2024} employed a TN-based Finite Volume Method (FVM) for the Shallow Water Equations, reporting speed-ups of up to $124\times$ while maintaining the formal high-order accuracy of conventional FVM.
 These are only a few representative examples; additional applications are summarized in Table~\ref{tab:tn_cfd}, which also includes works focused primarily on data compression in CFD\footnote{Architectural notation follows the original articles.
 For further implementation details, we recommend the cited works.}.